carpentries-incubator/lesson-parallel-python/episodes/introduction.md

 :::callout
 ## What problems are we solving?
-Ask around what problems participants encountered: "Why did you sign up?".
+Ask around what problems participants encountered: "Why did you sign up?"
-Specifically: which task in your field of expertise you want to parallelize?
+Specifically: "Which task in your field of expertise do you want to parallelize?"
 :::

-Most problems will fit in one of two categories:
+Most problems will fit in either category:
 - I wrote this code in Python and it is not fast enough.
 - I run this code on my laptop, but the target size of the problem is bigger than its RAM.